apache/cloudstack-documentation/source/installguide/hypervisor/vsphere.rst

 -  You must re-install VMware ESXi if you are going to re-use a host from a previous install.

--  CloudStack requires VMware vSphere 4.1, 5.0, 5.1 or 5.5.
-VMware vSphere 4.0 is
+-  CloudStack requires VMware vSphere 6.0, 6.5 or 6.7.
+VMware vSphere 5.5 and older
    not supported.

 -  All hosts must be 64-bit and must support HVM (Intel-VT or AMD-V